Monday, October 11, 2010

 Ripe for re-appraisal: The Wayward Cloud (Tsai Ming-liang)

-Need to see: Duelist (Lee Myung-se), The Forsaken Land (Vimukthi Jayasundara), Mary (Abel Ferrara), Seven Swords (Tsui Hark), Shanghai Dreams (Wang Xiaoshuai), The Sun (Aleksandr Sokurov), Takeshis' (Takeshi Kitano)
+Need to see: Duelist (Lee Myung-se), The Forsaken Land (Vimukthi Jayasundara), Indio Nacional (Raya Martin), Mary (Abel Ferrara), Seven Swords (Tsui Hark), Shanghai Dreams (Wang Xiaoshuai), The Sun (Aleksandr Sokurov), Takeshis' (Takeshi Kitano)

 Academy Awards (USA), Best Picture: Crash (Paul Haggis)